benmccallum/dotnet-references/docs/Dockerfile-use-case.md

 (see full details of args [here](../README.md))

+> :warning: If the dotnet cli complains with "Specify which project file to use because this '...' contains more than one project file.", you've run into a limitation of the cli.
+Essentially it can't execute when the current working directory you're in contains more than one project file (and potentially even solution files too).
+Since we can pass anything to the -ep and -wd arguments, it doesn't matter what directory you execute `dotnet references` from, so the easiest way to workaround this is to just go to a random directory (you've already got or that you create) and execute from there, adjusting the -ep and -wd arguments as necessary. (eg. `RUN mkdir temp && cd temp && dotnet references fix -ep ../MyCompany.MySolution.sln -wd .. -rupf`)

 You can run a command like so after to validate the files are now in the right structure, ready for a NuGet restore to be fired.

 `RUN ls  . -alR`